 After months of planning and a series of public meetings spanning Oct.
-22-25, Moore voters cast their ballots on two quality of life measures.
+22-25, Moore voters approved two measures regarding park funding.

-City Manager Stephen Eddy said the two initiatives could be quality of life “game changers.”
+Eddy once characterized the measures as quality of life “game changers.”

 The first proposition before Moore voters would authorize $25.1 million in general obligation bonds to fund a major destination park if approved.

 This park would be home to a new aquatic facility, a new community/recreation center, a farmer’s market/ multi-purpose building, an outdoor amphitheater/stage, and a 2-mile multi-purpose trail in central Moore.

 “The numbers were very supportive,” Eddy said.
 “The bond vote had a wider margin of victory than the sales tax issue.

 “That was a little surprising to us,” the city manager said.